vgeorgiev90/Ansible/k8s-ha-cluster/README.md

 5. master-bootstrap   -  Bootstraping of the first k8s master node (certificates generation)
 6. add-masters        -  Add the remaining masters to the controll plane and CNI install (weave hardcoded for now)
 7. add-workers        -  Add workers to the cluster
-8. glusterfs-storage  -  Add glusterfs cluster and setup heketi for dynamic k8s storage provisioning
+8. glusterfs-storage  -  Create glusterfs cluster with all worker nodes (heketi will be deployed in the cluster)
+9. post-install-tasks -  Install helm on the master along with prometheus,grafana and heketi deployment to manage persistent storage

 Dependencies:
 As the system is ubuntu ansible will be needed , as well as python-minimal package (python2.7) All roles are running as user ansible for better security , so such user must be created on the deploy host and ssh key pair generated and distributed accross all machines.

-Note:
+Notes:
 * Upgrade your system and disable apparmor,ufw services before start
 * (apt-get upgrade -y;systemctl disable apparmor;systemctl stop apparmor;ufw disable)
 * For more than 2 masters add additional backend server definition in haproxy template as well as such variable in hosts file